- Garden / Landscaping / Patio — 229

 LED lights coupled with dimmer switches serve more than just one purpose.
 First and foremost, the ability to control the luminescence of your lighting in any room means that you can essentially control how much energy the bulb is consuming at any given time.

-Additionally, to have the ability to change luminescence also mean that the lighting can be adjusted according to the mood and lighting requirements of the home’s occupants.
+Additionally, having the ability to change luminescence also means that the lighting can be adjusted according to the mood and lighting requirements of the home’s occupants.
 Dim the lights when you are in the mood for a relaxing day indoors, but brighten them up when it’s time to host a small gathering in the living room.